The cup product on Hochschild cohomology via twisting cochains and applications to Koszul rings: Filtered Koszul rings and Koszul duals (following Positselski)

-As stated in the introduction, a Koszul algebra is a finitely generated connected graded algebra $A$, i.e.\ a graded algebra of the form \beq A=k\oplus A_1\oplus A_2\oplus\cdots, \eeq such that $\Ext_A(k,k)$ is generated by $\Ext_A^1(k,k)$ as an algebra.
-Here $k={_Ak}$ denotes the graded simple module $A/(A_{\geq 1})$.
-The \emph{Koszul dual} of a Koszul algebra $A$ is the algebra $\Ext_{A}(k,k)$.
+such that $\Ext_B(k,k)$ is generated by $\Ext_B^1(k,k)$ as an algebra.
+Here $k={_Bk}$ denotes the graded simple module $B/(B_{\geq 1})$.
+The \emph{Koszul dual} of a Koszul algebra $B$ is the algebra $\Ext_B(k,k)$.
 To avoid confusion with the filtered case, we denote the Koszul dual by $E$ for the moment.

-Any Koszul algebra will have a quadratic presentation $A=k\langle V\rangle/(R)$.
+Any Koszul algebra will have a quadratic presentation $B=k\langle V\rangle/(R)$.
 Let us fix a Koszul algebra with such a presentation.
-Here $R\subset V\ox V$ is the subspace of quadratic relations for $A$.
-It is well known that we have a presentation $E\cong k\langle V^\ast\rangle/(R^\perp)$ given by the identification $E^1=V^\ast$.
+Here $R\subset V\ox V$ is the subspace of quadratic relations for $B$.
+It is well known that we have a presentation $E\cong k\langle V^\ast\rangle/(R^\perp)$.
 We give here a description of the Koszul dual which takes into account the homological grading on the implicit Koszul resolution of $k$, which gives rise to the Koszul dual.
-In particular, we identify $E$ with the dual algebra of some particular homologically graded coalgebra, i.e.\ a dg coalgebra with vanishing differential.